carlmontanari/scrapli/README.md

 responses = conn.send_commands(["show run", "show ip int brief"])
 ```

-Finally, if you prefer to have a list of commands to send, there is a `send_commands_from_file` method.
-This method
+Finally, if you prefer to have a file containing a list of commands to send, there is a `send_commands_from_file` method
- excepts the provided file to have a single command to send per line in the file.
+.
+This method excepts the provided file to have a single command to send per line in the file.

 ## Response Object